Welcome!

 This site will be updated and enlarged as time goes on and more documents are located.

 Thank you for visiting!
 Please contact us if you have any knowledge about the Lynes family, Foxbank Plantation, have any objects known to have come from there, or Bethlehem Baptist Church, St. James Chapel of Ease, Groomsville Baptist Church, or have any letters, or other documents that will help tell the story of our large and extended family.
+Please check your attics and trunks for undiscovered journals, papers, receipts, letters, photographs, etc.

 We are especially searching for information regarding Samuel Lynes (born 1720 in SC) as he is the earliest Lynes we can document.